VidathDissanayake/notes/tools/hacking/webapp/burpsuite/editions.md

 - A fuzzer/bruteforcer that isn't rate limited.
 - Saving projects for future use; report generation.
 - A built-in API to allow integration with other tools.
-- Unrestricted access to add new [[extensions]] for greater functionality.
+- Unrestricted access to add new [extensions](extensions.md) for greater functionality.
 - Access to the Burp Suite Collaborator (effectively providing a unique request catcher self-hosted or running on a Portswigger owned server).

 In short, Burp Pro is an *extremely* powerful tool.

-## Burpsuite Enterprise Edition
+## Burp Suite Enterprise Edition

 Slightly different from other two editions.

 Used for continuous scanning.

-It provides an automated scanner that can periodically scan webapps for vulnerabilities in much the same way as software like Nessus performs  automated infrastructure scanning.
+It provides an automated scanner that can periodically scan web apps for vulnerabilities in much the same way as software like Nessus performs automated infrastructure scanning.

 Sits on a server and constantly scans target web apps for vulnerabilities.